Find Trade Colleges

 Ivy Tech Community College also claimed a spot on our Best Construction Undergraduate Certificate Trade Schools list.
 It’s in the top 5% of all schools in this category.

 A rank of #2 on this year’s list means Southwestern Illinois College is a great value for construction students working on their undergraduate certificate.
-SWIC is a moderately-sized public school located in the large suburb of Belleville.
+SWIC is a medium-sized public school located in the large suburb of Belleville.

 The excellent undergraduate certificate programs at Great Oaks Career Campuses helped the school earn the #3 place on this year’s ranking of the best value construction schools in the United States.
 Great Oaks Career Campuses is a fairly small public school located in the large suburb of Cincinnati.